 A man filled with the love of God is not content with blessing his family alone but ranges through the world anxious to bless the whole human family.

 Here is a man charged with the active "keys of the dispensation of the gospel of Abraham" (Doctrine and Covenants 110).
-In framing the idea of blessing the family, the Prophet Joseph places the sentence emphasis on how that blessing, ceaseless, moves first from the one--alone--to the whole, and so evokes Abraham when he was called "alone" (ahad), blessed, and commissioned to extend his family blessing to all the earth (Isaiah 51:2).
+In framing the idea of blessing the family, the Prophet Joseph places the sentence emphasis on how that blessing, ceaseless, moves first from the one--alone--to the whole, and so evokes Abraham when he was called "alone" (ahad), blessed, and commissioned to extend his family ministry, his family blessing, to all the earth (Isaiah 51:2).
 Joseph's repetition of the word family, the thematic emphasis, frames the whole in One Eternal Round.

 Brother Joseph here invites us, as he then invited the Twelve, to see missionary work as family work.
 And, tellingly, he chose this same occasion to introduce the Twelve to the doctrine of baptism for the dead, that is, for our kindred dead.
 Temple work is family work and "the field is the world" (Matthew 13:38).
 Apostles of Jesus Christ today emphasize that missionary work and temple work are One Work.
 Why is this so?
 Because the Father's Eternal Family is One Family.
 The Book of Mormon addresses "the whole human family of Adam" (Mormon 3:20).
 "One Lord, one faith, one baptism"--and, "hearts knit together in love," one family.